JetBrains/teamcity-documentation/topics/configuring-build-parameters.md

 You can insert references to parameters as `%\parameter_name%` when writing scripts for [](command-line.md), [](c-script.md), and [](python.md) runners.

 > Note that these runners resolve parameter values only if scripts are written directly in runner settings pages in TeamCity UI.
-If you include parameter references in external script files, these references will not be replaced with parameter values.
+If you include parameter references in external script files, TeamCity will not replace these references with parameter values.
 >
 {type="note"}